J4N5EN5/cmb-group6/UniREADME.md

 Alternatively, you can use maven to get all dependencies.

 ## Run the Simulation
-To run the simulation, you only need to set the `test_settings.txt` file as a program's arguments.
+To run the simulation, you only need to set the `example_settings/spy_settings.txt` file as a program's arguments.
 Then simply run the simulator as usual by starting `DTNSim`.
 For a more enjoyable experience activate the underlay.